• Skip to primary navigation

 Don’t Take It for the Side Effects

 Some people engage in recreational drug use because they hope it will make them feel happy and excited.
-Benadryl doesn’t elevate the mood, provide a burst of energy or give feelings of euphoria.
+Benadryl doesn’t elevate the mood, provide a burst of energy, or cause feelings of euphoria.
 Instead, it can make a person feel jittery, unsettled and confused.
 It’s dangerous to try to get high on Benadryl because the drug affects the body in other ways that can be damaging and even fatal.

 Factors such as other drugs and the time it takes to metabolize Benadryl can cause you to take a more dangerous dose than you realize.
 Diphenhydramine affects the body’s organs, especially the liver, and it can cause permanent damage to the kidneys, where it’s processed and eliminated from the body.